CSR

 VIM-Made-In-France-190521.jpg

-• Continuous evaluation of suppliers – Document management via the platform PROVIGIS
+• Ongoing supplier evaluation – Document management via the platform PROVIGIS

 • Taking CSR issues into account in purchasing and subcontracting policy

-• Setting up a alert device for employees and external stakeholders
+• Implementation of a alert system for employees and external stakeholders

 X